openwisp/openwisp-config/README.rst

 post-reload-hook
 ^^^^^^^^^^^^^^^^

+Defaults to ``/etc/openwisp/post-reload-hook``; the hook is not called if the path does not point to an executable script file.

 Same as `pre_reload_hook` but with the difference that this hook is called after the configuration services have been reloaded.